-NOTE: Users purchasing a 56K upgrade are asked if the charge is acceptable.
-Click Yes to continue.
-The price of the upgrade is subject to change and includes applicable taxes.
+NOTE: Users purchasing a 56K upgrade are asked if the charge is acceptable (see the following screen image).
+Unless you have already been charged for an upgrade, click Yes to continue.
+If you have already been through this process once before, DO NOT click Yes.
+Click No and call Customer Support at 847-982-5151.
+(The price of the upgrade is subject to change and includes applicable taxes.)